 Maintaining real-time, off-line connections with coworkers, neighbors and friends is important.
 You can pursue hobbies or attend community events.
-You can volunteer opportunities or visit houses of worship.
+You can try volunteer opportunities or visit houses of worship.
 These connections remind you that you are a whole person, independent of your relationship status.

-The Only Outcome of a Dating Scenario You Can Predict is Your Response
+The Only Outcome of a Dating Scenario You Can Predict Is Your Response

 When you hear of “dating nightmares,” it’s usually the result of going on a date with too many dreamy hopes and not enough clear reality.
 People are only as truthful as they want to be when posting an online profile.